nuitrcs/vim_workshop/VimTutor.md

 #### 2. Moving to an arbitrary line

-**Example I:** Move to a line using the line number in normal mode
+**Example III:** Move to a line using the line number in normal mode
 - Hit ESC, type the number of the line, say 14, and then type `G` (i.e.
 SHIFT+g)

-**Example II:** Move to a line using the line number in command-line mode
+**Example IV:** Move to a line using the line number in command-line mode
 - Hit ESC, type `:`, then type the number of the line, say 23, hit enter/return

-**Example III:** Let's make sure we moved to 23rd line by showing the line numbers before each line.
+**Example V:** Let's make sure we moved to 23rd line by showing the line numbers before each line.
 - Hit ESC, type `:set nu` (or equally `:set number`), hit enter/return
 - Type `:set nonu` (or equally `:set nonumber`) and hit enter/return to